project-koku/korekuta-operator/README.md

 # korekuta-operator

 ## About
 Operator to obtain OCP usage data and upload it to masu.
-The data collector tool utilizes [ansible](https://www.ansible.com/) to collect usage data from an OCP cluster installation.
+The operator utilizes [ansible](https://www.ansible.com/) to collect usage data from an OCP cluster installation.

 You must have access to a Kubernetes v.1.9.0+ cluster.

 ## Development

 This project was generated using Operator SDK.
-For a more in depth understanding of the structure of this repo, see the [user guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/ansible/user-guide.md).
+For a more in depth understanding of the structure of this repo, see the [user guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/ansible/user-guide.md) that was used to generate it.

-This is a go project and requires a go version of 1.13+.
+This is a go project and requires a go version of `1.13+`.
 To get started developing against `korekuta-operator` first clone a local copy of the git repository.

 ```
 git clone https://github.com/project-koku/korekuta-operator.git